 There is also a small pocket of people you observe, and say to yourself, “I don’t want to be like them.”
 This group of people may be just as valuable for your own growth.
 When I was struggling in a trial position leading a group of managers, I could not seem to communicate well with my boss.
 I believe this was due to the fear factor he instilled in me.
 He attempted to drive my performance by yelling and screaming at me in the hopes that this fear would make me do things better.
 If he had just understood my wants, needs, and expectations, he would have figured out that I would work hard and do the job anyway.
 He could have put his efforts and wasted energy elsewhere to make the team better.

 Instead, there was constant pressure put on me.
 His favorite routine, or game, seemed to happen every Friday afternoon around five o’clock P.M.
-He would call me to come see him in his office.
-Apparently, after a very long week, he wanted to ensure that I had a miserable weekend of fuming over his last instructions or put downs regarding what I hadn’t accomplished during the week.
+He would call me to come to see him in his office.
+Apparently, after a very long week, he wanted to ensure that I had a miserable weekend of fuming over his last instructions or put-downs regarding what I hadn’t accomplished during the week.
 I vowed I would never be like him.
 He became my role model antithesis.

 Another role model I worked for was bright and he knew how to dig deep into a business to reduce expenses and increase profits.
 He also lacked people skills and held on to original opinions for a long time.
 Once he formulated an opinion of you it was virtually permanent.
 As I learned the basics of running larger operations from him, I still struggled early in my career in grasping the people-management skills.
 He was not afraid to make me aware of this shortcoming.
 The irony was that he could observe poor people skills, but didn’t ever see them in himself.
 When I finally got out from under his management and saw some success managing others, he refused to see any of my growth or acknowledge any of my recent accomplishments.
 I had an interview with him about five years later for a job overseeing a fairly large unit.
 He only continued to bring up my failures from those days when I had been inexperienced and directly working for him.
 He said (paraphrased), “It sounds like you have done some good things, but I can’t get past the time when you…” He must have mentioned my past on at least three occasions.
-In the middle of the interview he said he was hungry and wanted to go to the café to grab a sandwich.
+In the middle of the interview, he said he was hungry and wanted to go to the café to grab a sandwich.
 I had to have a walking interview while he took care of himself.
 He lacked the ability to have an open mind or change judgments of me, and still had no self-awareness or was just pompous.
 After he refused to give me the job in his area, I vowed to never be like that.
 He was the perfect negative role model.
 I knew I had to begin to withhold my personal judgments of others, see other people’s growth, and be willing to give people second chances.

-We have an advantage of seeing what goes on around us each day.
+We have the advantage of seeing what goes on around us each day.
 Use these observations as a tool for your own development.
 Watch the people around you with a critical eye, and become aware of the diverse and sheer number of role models surrounding you.
 They will teach you a lot about who you are and who you can be.
 In some cases, you will acknowledge characteristics from people you want to emulate, and in other cases, find the characteristics you want to avoid.
 Be on the lookout for your next teaching moment—your role model may be right there in front of you.

 Thomas B. Dowd III’s books available in softcover, eBook, and audiobook (From Fear to Success only):